Exporting fine flavour cocoa beans to Europe

 The demand for fine flavour cocoa in Europe is growing rapidly.
 Fine flavour cocoa is a niche market, in which small quantities of more expensive quality cocoa are traded.
-The market is governed by direct trade relationships, resulting in more interactions between cocoa growers and final manufacturers.
-Generally, prices are set related to the uniqueness and scarcity of the particular cocoa origin.
 Fine flavour cocoa is often combined with single origin and bean-to-bar concepts.
+Direct trade is a growing channel for fine flavour cocoa beans, resulting in more interactions between cocoa growers and final manufacturers.
 Prices for fine flavour cocoa can be up to two or three times higher than those for bulk cocoa.

 Contents of this page